malikawan3101/Codestore/README.md

 A Jupyter Notebook that:
 - Ingests a CSV of company data
-- Cleans, deduplicates, and profiles the dataset
+- Cleans, deduplicates, profiles and validates the dataset
-- Generated Data Quality report, before and after processing
+- Generates Data Quality report, before and after processing
 - Matches records against Companies House API
 - Enriches missing data and validates formats
 - Produces visual summaries and exports a clean dataset